vesta-webtrees-2-custom-modules/vesta_shared_places/README.md

-# Webtrees 2 Custom Module: ⚶ Vesta Shared Places
+# ⚶ Vesta Shared Places (Webtrees 2 Custom Module)

 This [webtrees](https://www.webtrees.net/) custom module supports shared places as level 0 GEDCOM objects, on the basis of the Gedcom-L agreements.
 It displays data via the extended 'Facts and Events' tab, enhancing places with data obtained from the respective shared place.
 The project’s website is [cissee.de](https://cissee.de).